trackmania-rl/tmrl/README.md

 ### LIDAR + track progress

-If you have watched the 2022-06-08 episode of the Underscore_ talk show (french), note that the policy you have seen has been trained in a slightly augmented version of the LIDAR environment: on top of LIDAR and speed value, we have added a value representing the percentage of completion od the track, so that the AI can know the turns in advance.
+If you have watched the 2022-06-08 episode of the Underscore_ talk show (french), note that the policy you have seen has been trained in a slightly augmented version of the LIDAR environment: on top of LIDAR and speed value, we have added a value representing the percentage of completion of the track, so that the AI can know the turns in advance similarly to humans practicing a given track.
 It is not yet clear whether we want to use this environment in the competition, as it is de-facto less generalizable.
 However, if you wish to use this environment, e.g., to beat our results, you can use the following `config.json`: